3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "name": "AMF",
-  "type": "Access and Mobility Management Function", "description": "Manages registration, connection, and mobility" }
+  "type": "Access and Mobility Management Function", "description": "Manages access and mobility for the UE" }

 {
   "name": "SMF",
-  "type": "Session Management Function", "description": "Manages PDU sessions"
+  "type": "Session Management Function", "description": "Manages PDU sessions for the UE"
 }

 {